nattog/passthrough/README.md

 ## requirements

-norns + midi compatible hardware.
+norns + midi devices

-if your hardware does not offer midi via usb, a midi interface such as an iConnectivity mio helps to connect with 5-pin midi ports.
+if your midi hardware does not offer midi via usb, a midi interface such as an iConnectivity mio helps to connect with 5-pin midi ports.

 ## installation